liblouis/liblouis.github.io/index.md

 **Liblouis** is an open-source braille translator and back-translator named in honor of [Louis Braille](http://en.wikipedia.org/wiki/Louis_Braille).
 It features support for computer and literary braille, supports contracted and uncontracted translation for [many languages](https://github.com/liblouis/liblouis/tree/master/tables) and has support for hyphenation.
 New languages can easily be added through tables that support a rule- or dictionary based approach.
 Tools for testing and debugging tables are also included.
 Liblouis also supports math braille (Nemeth and Marburg).

 Liblouis has features to support screen-reading programs.
-This has led to its use in two open-source screenreaders, [NVDA](http://www.nvda-project.org/) and [Orca](http://live.gnome.org/Orca).
+This has led to its use in numerous open-source and proprietary screenreaders such as [NVDA](http://www.nvda-project.org/), [Orca](http://live.gnome.org/Orca), [BrailleBack](https://github.com/google/brailleback) and [JAWS](http://www.freedomscientific.com/Products/Blindness/JAWS).
 It is also used in some commercial assistive technology applications for example by [ViewPlus](http://www.viewplus.com).

 Liblouis is the translator of choice for Benetech’s [Bookshare](http://www.bookshare.org), providing braille access to more than 350,000 books to members worldwide.
 Bookshare currently offers titles in braille in more than a dozen languages, with the ability to quickly add new languages as translation tables become available.